yxd0018/learning-notes/README.md

 ## Contributing

 This is my personal learning space.
-I keep it for my personal enjoyement, if you are thinking about adding your own summaries it may be a better idea to start your own.
+I keep it for my personal enjoyment, if you are thinking about adding your own summaries it may be a better idea to start your own.

 If you have any suggestion for improvement please feel free to open a pull request.